Last Modified: August 22, 2017

 Some parts of the Programs may be offered to you on a fee basis.
 From time to time, we may offer different Programs, and the fees for such Programs may vary.
 All fees are quoted and must be paid in U.S Dollars.
 If you elect to make a fee-based purchase and transmit to TenMarks a purchase request, you warrant that your use of the particular credit card or other TenMarks accepted payment method is authorized and that all information that you submit to TenMarks, or any third party designated by TenMarks, is true and accurate (including, without limitation, your credit card number and expiration date), and you agree to pay all fees, including any applicable sales taxes, you incur.
 If you are using the Programs on behalf of a tax exempt entity, you can find instructions for requesting a tax refund on the Amazon Tax Exemption Program website.
 Any account name, password, or user ID supplied to you in connection with any fee-based purchase is personal to you, and you may not transfer or make available your account name, password, or user ID to others.
 Any distribution by you of such account name, password, and/or user ID may result in cancellation of the fee-based part of the Programs without refund and the imposition of additional charges based on your unauthorized use.

-When you post Content, you hereby grant (or warrant that the owner of the Content grants) us and each user of the Programs a royalty-free, perpetual, irrevocable, fully sublicensable, worldwide, non-exclusive right to use, reproduce, modify, translate, adapt, publish, create derivative works of, transmit, distribute, perform, display, delete (in whole or in part), and incorporate the Content for any purpose and without acknowledgement to you.
+When you post Content (which, for purposes of this Licenses section, shall not include anything generated by students), you hereby grant (or warrant that the owner of the Content grants) us and each user of the Programs a royalty-free, perpetual, irrevocable, fully sublicensable, worldwide, non-exclusive right to use, reproduce, modify, translate, adapt, publish, create derivative works of, transmit, distribute, perform, display, delete (in whole or in part), and incorporate the Content for any purpose and without acknowledgement to you.
 By posting or providing Content, you represent and warrant that public posting and use of your Content by us and any of our users will not infringe on or violate the rights of any third party.
 In addition subject to the terms of this Agreement, we grant to you a limited, personal, non-exclusive, non-transferable license to use the Programs to the extent you have the right to do so.
 Your right to access the Programs will be limited by the terms of this Agreement.
 Except for this license granted to you, we retain all right, title, and interest in and to the Programs, including all related intellectual property rights.
 The Programs are protected by applicable intellectual property laws, including United States copyright law and international treaties.
 Except as otherwise explicitly provided in this Agreement or as may be expressly permitted by applicable law, you will not, and will not permit or authorize third parties to: (a) reproduce, modify, translate, enhance, decompile, disassemble, reverse engineer, or create derivative works of the Programs; (b) rent, lease, or sublicense the Programs or otherwise assign any rights to the Programs in whole or in part; nor (c) circumvent or disable any security or technological features or measures in the Programs.
 You may not export or re-export the Programs without (a) the prior written consent of TenMarks; and (b) complying with applicable export control laws and obtaining any necessary permits and licenses.

 Usage Guidelines and Restrictions